 Factor in the chance that you may end up working with some of the same people in the future, as colleagues, or customers or suppliers.
 In some industries, the chance of meeting each other again might be better than not.

-Ask yourself whether, factoring in financial and non-financial considerations, the financial deal is good enough to tide you over until you get another job, especially if you’re going to get outplacement support and a reasonable job reference as part of the settlement agreement.
+Ask yourself whether, factoring in financial and non-financial considerations, the financial deal is good enough to tide you over until you get another job, especially if you’re going to get outplacement support and you can secure an agreed reference as part of your settlement agreement.
+As they say, some things are worth more than money.

 We hope you found this settlement agreement calculator guide helpful.
-If you have any tips or guides to help our readers, please post a comment below.
+If you have any tips or guides to help our readers, please get in touch.
 Thanks for reading!